mcp-gateway.yaml

 Notifier Configuration

-of configuration updates and trigger hot reload without restarting the service.
+The notifier configuration module is used to notify mcp-gateway of configuration updates and trigger hot reload without restarting the service.

 Currently supports four notification methods: